A Conversation with Bates Wilson

 A lot of our work around Santa Fe was building Hyde Park, a state park north of there.
 Developing it in the way of roads, campgrounds, water system, sanitary facilities, and a ski lodge.
 This got me terribly interested in skiing, and when the CCC program ended I went into the ski business with a partner, Ray McAllen, who was an instructor and ski area expert.
 The only trouble was we were about twenty years too early.
 About the time things got off the ground, Pearl Harbor was hit and everything turned off.

 I had taken the Park Service ranger exam in 1937, so I applied for a job as ranger.
 About two days before I was to go to Saguaro National Monument the superintendent at Organ Pipe Cactus National Monument was pulled into the army.
 So they put me in there as Acting Custodian - - what would now be Acting Superintendent.

-Western Gateways: So you started out your Park Service Career as an Acting Superintendent?
+WG: So you started out your Park Service career as an Acting Superintendent?

 Did You Know?